cityssm/tip-of-the-month/2025/03-mar/meetingRooms.md

 ![Browser History](./searchHistory.png)

-This will prevent the browser history associated with your meeting from being saved on the computer and available to the next user.
+This will prevent the browser history associated with your meeting from being saved on the computer and becoming available to the next user.

 **Never save passwords.
 Never "Remember Me".**